YerongAI/Office-Tool-docs/docs/settings/README.md

 ### Background

-By default, Office Tool Plus uses Bing wallpaper as background image.
+By default, Office Tool Plus automatically choose background according to environment.
+Mica effect is the default background on Windows 11, and Bing wallpaper for others.
+If remote session is detected, the background will be off.
 You can adjust it to other backgrounds according to your preference, or use local images as background image, supporting PNG, JPG and BMP.

 If you want to set a web image as the background image, please use [/setimage](/commands/build-in.md#in-application-commands) command.